Last Updated on

-Th barn find Jaguar 420 will certainly need some work prior to it once again gliding through the lanes, having been mothballed in a barn – genuinely – for the past ten years.
+The barn find Jaguar 420 will need some work before once again gliding through the lanes, having been mothballed in a barn – genuinely – for the past ten years.

 Beneath the dust, the coachwork is finished in dark blue and has a contrasting red leather interior.

 The 420 had many improved features over the S-Type, including, a more efficient cross-flow radiator, larger 2″ HD8 carburettors, a viscous coupled engine fan, negative earthed electrical system, a pre-engaged starter motor and an alternator rather than the less efficient dynamo.